A Lorentzian renormalisation group equation for gauge theories: Solution of the effective master equation

-Since $I_{ext}$ has effective-ghost number $0$, in absence of anomalies $\hat \Gamma_k$ is determined by the BRST cohomology in ghost number $0$, $H^{0,n}(\gamma)$ in the space of functionals of $(\phi, \sigma)$.
+Since $I_{ext}$ has effective-ghost number $0$, in absence of anomalies $\hat \Gamma_k$ is determined by the BRST cohomology in ghost number $0$, $H^{0,n}(\mBRST)$ in the space of functionals of $(\phi, \sigma)$.

-In principle, the computation of the BRST cohomology provides the most general solution to the effective master equation.
-The average effective action is, in general, non-local, so one needs to study the cohomology of the BRST operator, not restricted to local functionals as in \cite{Barnich2000}.
-However, one of the most used non-perturbative truncations for the average effective action is the \textit{derivative expansion},
+In principle, the computation of the BV cohomology provides the most general solution to the effective master equation.
+The effective average action is, in general, non-local, so one needs to study the cohomology of the BRST operator, not restricted to local functionals as in \cite{Barnich2000}.
+However, one of the most used non-perturbative truncations for the effective average action is the \textit{derivative expansion},

 up to some finite order $n$ in the order of the derivative.
-At each order in the truncation, the average effective action is local, and one can apply the theorems on local BRST cohomology; only including derivative of infinite order one is able to explicitly consider non-local effects.
+At each order in the truncation, the effective average action is local, and one can apply the theorems on local BV cohomology; only including derivative of infinite order one is able to explicitly consider non-local effects.
 The assumption within this truncation is that non-local effects can be parameterised by $k-$dependent coefficients in front of the derivative expansion.
-Restricting the effective average action to the functional form \eqref{eq:DE}, implies that we can solve the effective master equation by standard local BRST cohomology techniques.
+Restricting the effective average action to the functional form \eqref{eq:DE}, implies that we can solve the effective master equation by standard local BV cohomology techniques.

-In the space of local functionals, the local BRST cohomology $H^{0,n}(\gamma | d)$ is completely determined by powerful theorems \cite{Barnich1994, Barnich1994-2, Barnich2000, Barnich1994-3}.
+In the space of local functionals, the local BRST cohomology $H^{0,n}(\mBRST | d)$ is completely determined by powerful theorems \cite{Barnich1994, Barnich1994-2, Barnich2000, Barnich1994-3}.

+\begin{remark} In the presence of an anomaly term $\mathcal A(V)$, the identity \eqref{eq:BRST invariance of I ext} guarantees that the anomaly is at least of order $\hbar$: